hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/6-Dashboard.md

 Please note:
 - This update process requires specific rights on your [install folders](#installation).
 If you don't want to set these rights, please see the [update section](#update).
 - This update process requires that the "Github token" setting has been set.
-Please refer to [this section](#dashboard-settings-update-settings)  to set your Github token.
+Please refer to [this section](#dashboard-settings-update-settings) to set your GitHub token.